 Does the White Card Expire?

-There is no expiry on the White Card License.
-However, it is advised you to need to maintain currency through employment and practice of OHS Requirements.
+There is no expiry on the NSW White Card License.
+However, it is advised you to need to maintain currency through employment and practice of WHS Requirements.

 Will my White Card be recognised in other states?

-NSW Workcover White Card is recognised and accepted across all Australian States and Territories.
+Safework NSW White Card is recognised and accepted across all Australian States and Territories.
 Therefore, you only require the one White Card no matter where you are working.

-I have lost my Blue Card can I get a replacement White Card?
+I have lost my Blue Card can I get a replacement NSW White Card?